 Stengers offers her own vision of valid comparison, informed, most directly, by Péguy.
 As she explains, her concept of valid comparison draws on the etymology of ‘comparison’ (compar) which ‘designates those who regard each other as equals — that is, as able to agree, which means also able to disagree, object, negotiate, and contest’ (Stengers, 2011: 63).
 In this way, valid comparison is an exercise in which, following Péguy, one does not seek to ‘prey upon’ or ‘weaken’ the other (Stengers, 2011: 56).

 Stengers also identifies the work of the English mathematician and philosopher Alfred Whitehead as central to her approach.
+One of the most important philosophers of the 20th century, Whitehead is also a key inspiration for the ontological turn.
+Stengers has helped revive an interest in his work in recent years, particularly through her book on thinking with Whitehead (Stengers, 2014).
+In all of this work, Stengers is inspired by Whitehead’s critique of the bifurcation of nature, an observation that is of great value for critical drug scholarship.
 Part of Stengers’ analysis involves careful clarification that she is not accusing science of merely ‘making up’ reality or that she espouses epistemological relativism.
 Referencing Whitehead’s work in her critique of relativism and defence of the experimental sciences, Stengers explains:

 I refuse to be content with any ‘relativist’ claim about experimental scientists only ‘believing’ that they discover in nature more than is observable at first sight.
 It may well be that those scientists’ attention functions like a sieve or filter, but it does not follow that what they retain is only what they have already, unilaterally, defined as significant.
 The question is rather: ‘To what,’ in Whitehead’s words, ‘do they pay due attention?’
 (2011: 49; emphasis added)